robertraya/chatbot/README.md

-# Simple-Python-Chatbot
+# Python ChaTBOT

-Creating a simple Python chatbot using natural language processing and deep learning.
+Creating a simple Python chatbot using natural language processing and machine learning